MikeRow/BananoPHP/README.md

 <details><summary>PHP faces troubles when dealing with Nano amounts ...</summary>
 <p>

-- PHP floats aren't very precise at certain decimal depths
+- Floats aren't very precise at certain decimal depths

   Depending on denomination, you may have more than 30 decimals

-- PHP integers can't be bigger than 64bit
+- Integers can't be bigger than 64bit

   Nano uses 128bit for balances/amounts/weights